Graphics hardware: Parts of a graphics card

 The GPU, or graphics processing unit, is the unit that allows the graphics card to function.
 It performs a large amount of the work given to the card.
 The majority of video playback on a computer is controlled by the GPU.
 Once again, a GPU can be either integrated or dedicated.

 Video Memory is built-in RAM on the graphics card, which provides it with its own memory, allowing it to run smoothly without taking resources intended for general use by the rest of the computer.
 The term "Video" here is an informal designation and is not intended in a narrow sense.
 In particular, it does not imply exclusively video data.
 The data in this form of memory comprises all manner of graphical data including those for still images, icons, fonts, and generally anything that is displayed on the screen.
 In Integrated graphics cards, which lack this built-in memory, the main memory available for general computation is used instead, which means less memory for other functions of the system.

 Display drivers

 A display driver is a piece of software which allows your graphics hardware to communicate with your operating system.
 Drivers in general allow your computer to utilize parts of itself, and without them, the machine would not function.
-This is because usually a graphics device communicates in its own language, which is more sophisticated, and a computer communicates in its own language, which largely deals with general commands.
+This is because a graphics device usually communicates in its own language, which is more sophisticated, and a computer communicates in its own language, which largely deals with general commands.
 Therefore, a driver is required to translate between the two, and convert general commands into specific commands, and vice versa, so that each of the devices can understand the instructions and results.
+Every card needs its own driver, although some drivers include the driver for several cards.
+Ex. a GTX1060 driver will not work in a Radeon card.